Interfaith ‘Ohana: A Hawaiian Story

-One Sunday in January 2012, in the sanctuary, the First Unitarian Church of Honolulu shared worship with Kanenuiakea, an indigenous Hawaiian religious community.
-Few in the Unitarian Universalist (UU) congregation had ever before witnessed chanting and dance in celebration of Kane (KAH-nay), the Hawaiian god of the sun, daylight, and Creation.
+One Sunday in January, 2012, in the sanctuary, the First Unitarian Church of Honolulu shared worship with Kanenuiakea, an indigenous Hawaiian community.
+Few in the UU congregation had ever before witnessed chanting and dance in celebration of Kane (KAH-nay), the Hawaiian god of the sun, daylight, and Creation.

 The service was also a first for Kanenuiakea.
-The religion, though hundreds of years old, has been practiced entirely in secret since the Hawaiian Kingdom and its Constitution were overthrown in 1893.
+Their religion, though hundreds of years old, has mostly been practiced in secret since the Hawaiian Kingdom and its Constitution were overthrown in 1893.
 And, Kane is traditionally honored out of doors, at sacred sites called heiau (HAY-ow)—never indoors, not for 120 years.

-As a result, in April, UU minister Jonipher Kwong and Susan Lebo, a congregational leader who is currently the chief archaeologist for the State of Hawaii, wrote to Hawaii’s governor about Mauna Kea.
-The letter respectfully offered an approach rather than demanding an action:
+As a result, in April , UU minister Jonipher Kwong and Susan Lebo, a congregational leader who is currently the chief archaeologist of the State of Hawaii, wrote to Hawaii’s governor about Mauna Kea.
+The letter respectfully offered an approach rather than demand an action: